Issue

 Rooting

 Rooting is the process by which users put their device in a privileged mode and gain "root access" to a device.
 Rooting is generally performed on Android devices, but rooting can also occur on other Linux-based devices, such as Nokia's now-retired Symbian operating system.
-The purpose of rooting a device is to obtain the highest system privileges that allow users to run specialized functions that otherwise would not be available.
+The purpose of rooting a device is to obtain the highest system privileges which allow users to run specialized functions that otherwise would not be available.

-Because users have the highest root privileges available on a rooted device, their devices are vulnerable to security risks as malicious code might affect the operating system.
+Because users have the highest root privileges available on a rooted device, their devices are vulnerable to security risks, as malicious code might affect the operating system.

 Jailbreaking

-ESET Password Manager (mobile application)
+ESET Password Manager (mobile app)

 -